zZyreXx/Cludo/README.md

 <!-- NOTICE -->

 ### <img src="https://cdn.discordapp.com/emojis/1055803759831294013.png" width="20px" height="20px"> 》Notice
 > You may not claim this as your own!
 The original source was created by [Dotwood Media](https://github.com/DotwoodMedia) and [Graphix Development](https://github.com/GraphixDevelopment).
-The source is modified and updated by me(CorwinDev)
+The source is modified and updated by me(zZyreXx)

 > Discord-Bot is a multipurpose Discord bot base in [Discord.js](https://github.com/Discordjs/discordjs) If you like this repository, feel free to leave a star ⭐ to motivate me!